great-horned-owl-2000-GettyImages-1073322518

 Distribution

-Caribbean Region:- Distributed in various habitats including dry forests and open areas.
+Caribbean Region: Distributed in various habitats including dry forests and open areas.
 They are also found in the lowland regions, adapting to different environmental conditions.

 Pacific Region: Present in the Pacific lowlands, where they inhabit forests and secondary growth areas.
 They are less common in the dense rainforest but can be found in areas with more open canopy.

-Orinoquía Region** (Eastern Plains): Found in the savannas and gallery forests of the Llanos.
-This region provides a mix of open areas and forest patches suitable for their hunting and nesting. transitions to other types of vegetation.
+Orinoquía Region (Eastern Plains): Found in the savannas and gallery forests of the Llanos.
+This region provides a mix of open areas and forest patches fit for their hunting and nesting. transitions to other types of vegetation.

 Taxonomy